nebula-labs-xyz/lendefi-dao/audit/GovernanceToken.md

 2. Wait for timelock period
 3. Execute upgrade with verification

+By limiting the `UPGRADER_ROLE` to the timelock controller exclusively, upgrades now require community governance approval rather than being controlled by a privileged entity, further enhancing decentralization.

 ### Token Supply Management ✅
 The contract enforces supply constraints with a fixed initial supply of 50,000,000 tokens: